Promist-Moon/nus-ise-imagine-losing/README.md

 ## Q1a
 Q1a) Linear Optimisation.py uses numpy, scipy, and pandas to extract a Loading Profile for each quarter.
 Q1a) calculated values.csv are the results of the data frame in Q1a) Linear Optimisation.py copied into a csv file.

+## Q1b

+## Q2a
+Q2a_RPT_Simulation.py simulates the tool requirements using samples of the mean RPT of workstation H, I, and J respectively.